Skip to content

 Nevertheless, Giersberg sees advantages in targeted muscle engagement:

-“Isolation exercises are very precise—they target the specific muscle without other muscle groups stepping in to assist.”
-This allows the muscle to be more thoroughly fatigued and specifically loaded.
-Yet even here, the same applies: “You won’t achieve your goals in the long run with isolation exercises alone.”
+“Isolation exercises work very precisely–they target the muscle directly without other muscle groups intervening supportively.”
+This allows the muscle to be more exhausted and utilized at specific points.
+But even here, the rule applies: “You won’t reach your goal in the long term with isolation exercises alone.”

 This article is a machine translation of the original German version of FITBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@fitbook.de.